Engine Panel With Ammeter = Dangerous

 In a perfect world every one of these wires would be replaced with new but not all owners can afford that.
 Cleaning and re-terminating can be a reasonable alternative.

 Honestly, I’m not kidding, I can’t make this stuff up…..

 Sadly this is the sort of rats nest I see almost every day.
 It’s truly amazing that electrical fires on boats only make up 55% of all boat fires, but I digress….

 I replace these fuse holders with in-line ATC holders and they make a nice “emergency break” point for when a starter button sticks, and this can and does happen.
 Ideally the duration of a stuck starter would trip the fuse but they are often sized too large for this.
-Still leave this fuse accessible just in case the starter button sticks.
-You can then use the fuse to start the motor and once started quickly remove the fuse.
-Please do be careful if this ever happens..
+I still often leave this fuse accessible just in case the starter button sticks or to use as a remote start switch tap in location for oil changes or service work..

 All Cleaned Up

 In this shot we can see the rats nest is mostly gone.
 I have directly routed the alternator to the starter post, large GA red wire, where it picks up the large battery cable going back to the “C” post of the battery switch.
 Alternatively, and preferably from a performance stand point, you can route the alternator output direct to the house bank and fuse the wire within 7″ of the positive battery post.

 The crappy in-line fuse holder for the start switch circuit was replaced with one that is much more resistant to moisture, vibration & heat.
 If your start button sticks, as can happen, you will be glad you have this fuse.
 This fuse holder is also an ideal location for a hand-held remote start switch tap-in point, for oil changes, fuel filter changes etc. thus eliminating trips to the cockpit just to start the motor..